Caroline Hazlewood

 Going forward, what do you anticipate will be the new opportunities in your sector?

 I think one of the key things will be in the arena of big data, and a great example of this is satellite (earth observation) data.
 It’s about finding applications where data can be used meaningfully - providing a good evidence-base for decision makers.
-DAMSAT and D-MOSS are two really great examples of that.
+Our award winning projects for Intelligent Dam Safety Monitoring (DAMSAT) and Dengue forecasting MOdel Satellite-based System (D-MOSS) are two really great examples of that.
 Climate change is also a huge issue.
 Both flooding and drought are going to increase in frequency and severity and what we do here is fundamentally important to solving both of these issues.
-I can also see opportunities for innovation in natural flood management both here and internationally.
+I can also see opportunities for innovation in natural flood management both here and internationally, including our recently awarded Ofwat Innovation Funding, where we are working with Southern Water to develop a National Sustainable Drainage (SuDS) platform.

 What do people need to know about working here?

 The opportunity is what you make it.
 We are flexible, so if you’re really keen on a role, we’ll try to find a way to make it happen.
 We draw on a wide range of technical backgrounds, for example, engineers and scientists, mathematicians and statisticians, data analysts and developers.
-Team building is very important to us; anything from away days and sports events to crazy challenges like building the Eiffel Tower from spaghetti and marshmallows (obviously being HR Wallingford this was a physical scale model done with the greatest of expertise and attention to detail, even if some of the raw materials didn't quite make it to the final creation!)
+Team building is very important to us; anything from away days and sports events to crazy challenges like building the Eiffel Tower from spaghetti and marshmallows, and, more recently, our egg drop challenge – where we expertly designed carriers to drop eggs from height without breaking.

 What do you enjoy doing out of work?